Tight Probability Bounds with Pairwise Independence: Tight upper bound for

-\end{proof} and replacing $\mb{q}$ by $\mb{p}$.\\ \textbf{Extremal Distribution}: The primal distribution which attains the non-trivial part of the tight intersection bound $\underline{P}(n,n,\mb{q})$ is shown in Table \ref{table:comphwprobdist}.
+\textbf{Extremal Distribution}: The primal distribution which attains the non-trivial part of the tight intersection bound $\underline{P}(n,n,\mb{q})$ is shown in Table \ref{table:comphwprobdist}.
 It can be constructed from the union probability extremal distribution $\theta^{\star}$ in Table \ref{table:hwprobdist} by flipping the zeros and one's of the support, reversing the bits (to ensure ordering of the transfomed probabilities) and retaining the same joint probabilities $\theta^{\star} (\mb{c})$ but expressed in terms of $\mb{q}$ instead of $\mb{p}$.

 Note that the feasibility of the joint distribution in Table \ref{table:comphwprobdist} depends on the existence of nonnegative values $\theta(\mb{d})$ for the first $2^{n-1}$ scenarios or alternatively by conditioning on $d_1=0$, there exist nonnegative values of $\vartheta(\mb{d}_{-1}) = \mathbb{P}(\tilde{\mb{d}}_{-1} = \mb{d}_{-1})$ for all $\mb{d}_{-1} = (d_2\ldots,d_{n}) \in \{0,1\}^{n-1}$ such that: